 Year ended December 31,

-2023 2022
+2024 2023

 Revenue recognised that was included in the

 contract liability balance at the beginning of

-the year \$ 27,238 \$ 90,757
+the year \$ 167,249 \$ 27,238

 - C. For the aforementioned technology license, the Group and Grandpharma (China) Co., Ltd. entered into a contract for collaborative development and authorisation agreement on new medicines in China, Hong Kong, Macao, etc. The Group transferred professional knowledge and provided related data to Grandpharma (China) Co., Ltd. who was responsible for clinical development.
 When Grandpharma (China) Co., Ltd. successfully develops new medicines, it will obtain the right of production and sales in China, Hong Kong and Macao.
 Under the contract, the Group can charge signing bonus, milestone payment and royalties proportionately to the sales amount in the future.
-For the years ended December 31, 2023, the Group recognised the licensing revenue of \$31,172, and from the date of signing the contract to December 31, 2023, the accumulated revenue was \$59,023. - D. The Group and Eyenovia, Inc. (EYEN) entered into a contract for authorisaion on new medicines in U.S. The Group will transfer the drug license and the right of production and sales in the US.
+From the date of signing the contract to December 31, 2024, the accumulated revenue was \$59,023. - D. The Group and Eyenovia, Inc. (EYEN) entered into a contract for authorization of new medicines in the U.S. In March 2024, the Group transferred the drug license and the right of production and sales in the U.S. to EYEN.
+Under the contract, the Group can charge EYEN for signing bonus,